 Adding visuals is a sure-fire way to ensure that your ad ends up garnering more customers, there are ways to make them unique and non-generic.
 The mistake that a lot of such brands make is using generic images that end up negating the entire purpose of the visual ads in the first place.

 However, if you have access to a picture resource that allows you to use premium images such as Shutterstock, Canva, or Getty Images then you can use these images on Facebook Ads too.
 You can also your virtual graphic designer or a virtual assistant for Canva to provide the best images for you.
 Advertising has always been a visual medium.
 The more visually stunning your ad is the more chances are that it’ll engage your customer and the more successful you engage your customer, the stronger your chances to get a conversion.

 So use this extraordinary resource that you have at your disposal and design ads that deliver optimum results for any and all ads that you create.

 Perhaps this is a feature that only a few advertisers have heard of.
-While Facebook Ads makes it extremely easy for marketers to design ads that meet their requirements, there is always other software that they feel that suits them better.
-For those who want to use external services like Vistaprint and Wix, they can create their ads using these services and import them into Facebook.
+While Facebook Ads makes it extremely easy for marketers to design ads that meet their requirements, there is always other software that they feel suits them better.
+Those who want to use external services like Vistaprint and Wix, can create their ads using these services and import them into Facebook.
 Additionally, if you want to make any sort of edits to those ads, you can do so using Facebook Ads without any delay.

 The biggest advantage that marketers often cite for using such services is that it allows them greater centralization.
 In other words, they have a lot more resources in one place which makes the whole creative process easier.
 Secondly, these services often allow marketers to create these ads offline as well.
 An internet connection is not a requirement which means that they can create their ads with greater freedom and utilize a lot more resources and not rely solely on the internet.